-Engaging with a new client can be daunting, especially for someone new to the fitness industry, but there are many things a fitness professional can do to ensure they are well prepared and feel less pressured during their first client consultation.
+Engaging with a new client can be daunting, especially for someone new to the fitness industry, but there are many things you can do to better prepare yourself.

-Here are my top 5 tips for screening a new client that will have you both feeling energised and confident with your new-found professional relationship:
+Here are my top five tips for screening a new client that will have you both feeling energised and confident with your new-found professional relationship:

-2. Know who is sitting in front of you.
-Have their details ready; this shows that you are prepared and keen to have them as a client.
-Be thorough with your questioning and recording, which will show the client that you actually care about them and their personal information.
+Have your new client’s details ready; this shows that you are prepared, value their custom, and appreciate their decision to choose you as their personal trainer.
+Be thorough with your questioning and recording: this will show your client that you actually care about them and their personal information.

-5. Once you complete your screening be sure to CONFIDENTIALLY record the details and back them up.
-Remember you may need to keep records for a number of years!
-There’s nothing worse than losing someone else’s personal information.
-It’s tempting sometimes to discuss interesting clients with a friend or loved one, but do not do this!
-That client is trusting you and always consider how you would feel if it was the other way around.
+Once you complete your screening, be sure to confidentially record the details and back them up.
+Remember that you may need to keep records for a number of years.
+You do not want to be responsible for losing someone else’s personal information.
+It can sometimes be tempting to discuss interesting clients with a friend or those close to you, but do not do this!
+Your client has trusted you with their personal information, so consider how you would feel if it was the other way around.

 A well-conducted screening can set the foundations for a successful personal trainer-client relationship.
 By following the five tips above, you’ll be on track to deliver your clients the highly professional level of service that they expect and deserve.